stuartjamesdavis/ART/README.txt

 Pre-requisites
 ++++++++++++++
+Requires Impacket and ipaddr.
-Requires Impacket.
-To work correctly, the agent remotedeploy tools require to have impacket 0.9.13-dev installed on the the Linux server that the scripts will be run from. http://corelabs.coresecurity.com/index.php?module=Wiki&action=view&type=tool&name=Impacket
+To work correctly, the agent remotedeploy tools require to have impacket 0.9.13-dev installed on the the Linux server that the scripts will be run from. http://corelabs.coresecurity.com/index.php?module=Wiki&action=view&type=tool&name=Impacket in addition you will require http://code.google.com/p/ipaddr-py/ ipaddr python module installed.

 Requires Python V <=2.7.3